crowbait/tinyclerk/n.md

 #### Todo

 - add transaction manually
+  - use floating action button to display modal with form
 - group transactions by month (read from Dexie by group?)
 - statistics...
 - budgeting